plantgenomicslab/BCH709/_extras/syllabus.md

 |Final exam|150|
 |Course participation\*|100|
 |Total|500|

-/* attendance and participation in lectures and discussions
+\* Attendance and participation in lectures and discussions

 ### Grading policy will be whole letter grade, as follows: